Amirreza81/Machine-Learning/README.md

     - **Train-Test Split**: The data is split into train, validation, and test sets using `train_test_split` from `sklearn`.
     - **Feature Scaling**: Continuous variables such as age, balance, and duration are normalized using `StandardScaler`.
     - **Encoding Categorical Variables**: One-hot encoding is applied to categorical features (job, marital status, etc.) using `pandas.get_dummies`, and the target label (`y`) is encoded using `LabelEncoder`.

+    For reading the notebook you can see this [link](https://github.com/Amirreza81/Machine-Learning/blob/main/Classification%20using%20PyTorch/ML_HW4_Answer.ipynb).